 In addition it is possible to estimate the LCA measurement model under the assumption of measurement invariance which implies that the threshold parameters are equal across time.
-The approach illustrated in the previous section is inadequate and can not be used to estimate the 3-step LCA with measurement invariance because the LCA at the different time points are estimated in different input files.
-It is possible however to estimate 3-step LTA with measurement invariance and also include a covariate X.
+The approach illustrated in Appendices F-I is inadequate and can not be used to estimate the 3-step LCA with measurement invariance because the LCA at the different time points are estimated in different input files.
+It is possible however to estimate 3-step LTA with measurement invariance and we illustrate that with Appendices J-N. We also illustrate in these Appendices how to include a covariate in the 3-step LTA estimation.

-In a first step, the two LCA models at the two time points are estimated in one analysis but independently of each other while holding all thresholds equal to obtain the LTA model with measurement invariance.
+Appendix J contains the input file needed to generate the LTA data with a covariate.
+Appendix K contains the input file where the two LCA models at the two time points are estimated in parallel but independently of each other while holding all thresholds equal to obtain the LTA model with measurement invariance.
 Even though we are interested in an auxiliary model estimation where C_2 is regressed on C_1 , at this point of the estimation we estimate the model without such a regression in line of the 3-step methodology.
 The actual regression of C_2 on C_1 will be estimated in the last step of the 3-step estimation.
 Thus in this step we estimate a model assuming that C_1 and C_2 are independent.
 Note that if the measurement invariance is removed from this model the estimation of C_1 and C_2 measurement models would be identical to the one from the previous section where C_1 and C_2 measurement models are estimated independently of each other and in two separate files.
 This is because without the measurement invariance the log-likelihood of the joint model will split in two independent parts that can be estimated separately.

-In the second step, the LCA estimation is done for each set of latent class indicators separately to obtain the most likely class variables and their classification errors.
-In these two LCA models the measurement parameters are held fixed at the values estimated in the first step.
-We manually calculate the log ratios from the error tables for N_1 and N_2 as was done in Section 3.

-In the third and final step N_1 and N_2 are used as C_1 and C_2 indicators with parameters fixed at the second step log ratios.
-This input now contains the auxiliary model which contains the regression of C_2 on C_1 as well as the regression of C_1 and C_2 on X.12
+Appendix L contains the LCA estimation for the C_1 variable separately.
+With this input we obtain the most likely class variable N_1 and its measurement error.
+Appendix M contains the LCA estimation for the C_2 variable separately.
+With this input we obtain the most likely class variable N_2 and its measurement error.
+Note again that all the parameters in Appendices L and M are held equal to those parameters obtained in Appendix K. At this point, in step 2, we manually calculate the log ratios from the error tables for N_1 and N_2 as we did in Section 3.
+Appendix N contains the final third step in this estimation where N_1 and N_2 are used as C_1 and C_2 indicators with parameters fixed at the step 2 log ratios.
+This input now contains the auxiliary model which contains the regression of C_2 on C_1 as well as the regression of C_1 and C_2 on X.